Table of Contents

 - In diarrhea, the seeds are given with leaves of Kaasni.

 - Externally seeds are used as stimulating poultice.

-The leaves of plants are also edible.
+The leaves of the plants are also edible.
 They can be eaten as salads.
 They are rich in protein.
 Leaves also contain vitamins, minerals, fiber and carbohydrates.
 They contain about 82% moisture, 7% protein, 0.4% fiber, 8% carbohydrate, minerals (calcium, phosphorus, iron), and vitamins (vitamin A/beta-carotene and C).

-The infusion of leaves is used in treatment of respiratory ailments, throat affections, cough, and loss of voice.
+The infusion of leaves is used in the treatment of respiratory ailments, throat affections, cough, and loss of voice.